 - You'll be encouraged by our faculty who are practitioner-scholars with a personal vision to help you grow as a ministry leader.

 - Effective Communication and Leadership

 - Ministering Culturally and Globally

-Because of the rigorous and accelerated nature of this program, we encourage you to discuss this opportunity with your enrollment advisor and our faculty team as soon as possible.
-If you desire to have a Master of Arts in Ministry Leadership added to your professional arsenal, you must first apply to Northwestern to be admitted and then submit an application for this program through your academic department.
-Dedicated scholarship funds are available for qualified students and are provided in addition to the Northwestern financial aid package.
+Because this degree is rigorous and accelerated, we encourage you to talk with your enrollment advisor and faculty as soon as possible.
+If you desire to pursue a Master of Arts in Ministry Leadership, you must first apply to Northwestern to be admitted and then submit an application for this program through your academic department.
+Scholarship funds are available for qualified students in addition to financial aid.

 faster than separate bachelor’s and master’s programs